 - Letters of reference from community members and teachers.

-Selected applicants are required to have a personal interview following the March 31 application deadline.
-Interviews will be conducted in the month of April.
-For 2019, interviews will be conducted face to face with the board of directors.
+Selected applicants are required to have a personal interview following the April 1 application deadline.
+Interviews will be conducted in the month of April or May with the board of directors.
 Appalachian Connection will contact those selected to schedule your interview.

 - A few interview tips: